Welcome to Blue Vista Resort on Mayne IslandYour Hub for Exploring and Enjoying British Columbia’s Southern Gulf Islands

 Relax in Comfort at Blue Vista Resort

 Our nine fully furnished housekeeping cottages are nestled beneath towering trees and offer year-round clean and affordable comfort.
-The cottages lie just across a peaceful island lane from the rock-pool filled coastline of Bennett Bay and just a 10 minute stroll to the child friendly Bennett Bay beach and the Gulf Islands National Seashore.
+The cottages lie a brief walk from the rock-pool filled coastline of Bennett Bay and just a 10 minute stroll to the child friendly Bennett Bay beach and the Gulf Islands National Seashore.